-This agreement has been drafted so that staff members are classed as 'workers' (rather than employees), meaning they'll have fewer employment rights and protections.
+Use this agreement to create a contract for new staff working on an 'as required' or 'zero-hours' basis.
+It's designed for businesses who have a fluctuating need for staff or want to give staff a flexible means of working.
+It treats the individual as a 'worker' as they have fewer employment rights and protections than employees.
 A zero-hours worker is not guaranteed work by their employer and in this agreement the worker does not have to accept offers of work.

-The agreement deals with the job description and other related matters such as working time, breaks, holiday entitlement, salary, sickness and confidentiality.
-There is also the option to include grievance and/or disciplinary procedures.
+It deals with the job description and matters such as working time, breaks, holiday entitlement, salary, sickness and data protection.
+It also includes detailed disciplinary and grievance procedures as optional attachments.